-Terri-Lynn Brennan brings to the role of Indigenous Cultural Planner, 25 years of experience in the sectors of public policy, archaeology, anthropology, sociology, and education.
+As a proud Kanien'keha:ka (Mohawk), British Woman, Terri-Lynn Brennan combines her 30+-year professional background across the social sciences in public policy, archaeology, sociology, and education to bring a uniquely critical voice and eye to all aspects of Cultural Implementation.
 Terri has lived and worked in various global and economic spaces across Canada and the United States, as well as the South Pacific, the UK, Europe, Egypt and Nepal.

 Mission & Guiding Principles

-Terri's mission is to create an Indigenous cultural democracy across public and private agencies that deliver services or support strategies.
-Terri will expand the learning capacity of all non-Indigenous and Indigenous citizens toward embracing the role of cultural difference and diversity in society.
-Terri offer's a commitment to self-determination and building respectful partnerships with Indigenous people and minority cultures.
+Inclusive Voices Incorporated has a vision to re-establish and revitalize the knowledge of Indigenous cultural democracy and relationships entrenched in mutual respect and value.
+Inclusive Voices Incorporated's mission is to expand the learning capacity of all non-Indigenous citizens toward embracing the role of cultural difference and diversity in society.
+Furthering a commitment to self-determination and building respectful partnerships with Indigenous people and minority cultures.